Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Experimental Setting

-We conduct a random search to determine the optimal training hyperparameters for the ERM DG baseline.
+We conduct a random search to determine the optimal training hyper-parameters for the ERM DG baseline.
 We define a range of values for continuous arguments and a set of choices for discrete ones and select the best combination via the \textit{training-domain validation set} strategy proposed in \cite{gulrajani2020search}.
-It consists of picking the model that maximizes the metric (in our case, Intersection-over-Union with a threshold of 0.9) on a validation split of the training set (in our case, 10\%, uniform across domains) at the end of each epoch.
-This selection method assumes that the average distribution of source domains is similar to that of the target domain on which the best model is tested.
+It consists of picking the model that maximizes the metric (in our case, IoU) on a validation split of the training set (in our case, 10\%, uniform across domains) at the end of each epoch.

 We choose a batch size $B=64$ and set the number of training epochs to 50.
-Since our dataset tackles binary crop segmentation, the adopted task loss is binary cross-entropy, while for the distillation loss, we choose temperature $\tau=1$ and weight $\lambda=3$.
-Following the procedure proposed in \cite{lee2022cross}, we combine knowledge distillation with feature whitening and apply UniStyle to the first layers of the backbone (results are reported in \ref{sec:results}).
+We choose temperature $\tau=2$ and weight $\lambda=0.1$ for $L_{KD}$.
 We use AdamW \cite{loshchilov2017decoupled} as the optimizer with a weight decay of $10^{-5}$.
-The learning rate is scheduled with a polynomial decay between $10^{-3}$ and $10^{-5}$.
-As regards the compared methodologies, we apply IBN \cite{pan2018two} and ISW\cite{choi2021robustnet} to the first three blocks of the backbone, while pAdaIN \cite{nuriel2021permuted} is applied to all the layers with a probability of $10^{-3}$.
-The ISW loss is weighted by a factor of $10^{-2}$, while XDED \cite{lee2022cross} is applied with a weight of $10^{-3}$, a temperature of 2, and in combination with UniStyle feature whitening.
+The learning rate is scheduled with a polynomial decay between $5\times10^{-5}$ and $5\times10^{-6}$.
+We compare to state-of-the-art methodologies running the same hyper-parameter search when tuning is necessary.
+We apply IBN \cite{pan2018two} and ISW\cite{choi2021robustnet} to the first two blocks of the backbone, while pAdaIN \cite{nuriel2021permuted} is applied to all the layers with a probability of $10^{-3}$.
+The ISW loss is weighted by a factor of $10^{-2}$, while XDED \cite{lee2022cross} is applied with a weight of $10^{-3}$, a $\tau$ of 2, and in combination with UniStyle feature whitening.